-From 0.5A to 2A, efficiency loss is dominated by MOSFET RDS ${(ON)}$ and inductor DC losses.
-Higher input supply voltages will increase the gate-to-source voltage on the internal MOSFETs, thereby reducing the internal RDS ${(ON)}$.
+The region, 1A to 7A, efficiency loss is dominated by MOSFET RDS(ON) and inductor DC losses.
+Higher input supply voltages will increase the gate-to-source voltage on the internal MOSFETs, thereby reducing the internal RDS(ON).
 This improves efficiency by decreasing DC losses in the device.
 All but the inductor losses are inherent to the device.
-In this case, inductor selection is critical for efficiency calculations.
+In which case, inductor selection becomes increasingly critical in efficiency calculations.
 As the inductors are reduced in size, the DC resistance (DCR) can become quite significant.

 The DCR losses can be calculated as follows: